Link: Apply now for the Citi® / AAdvantage® Executive World Elite Mastercard®

 The Citi AAdvantage Executive Card is the best card for lounge access if you’re a frequent flyer on American Airlines.
 However, if you fly a variety of airlines, I think going with another premium card is a better option:

-- The Chase Sapphire Reserve (review) offers a Priority Pass membership, which gets you access to 1,300+ lounges around the world
+- The Chase Sapphire Reserve (review) offers a Priority Pass membership and access to Chase Sapphire Lounges

-- The Capital One Venture X (review) offers a Priority Pass membership, access to Plaza Premium Lounges, and access to Capital One Lounges; as of now there’s a single lounge at DFW, which is incredible
+- The Capital One Venture X (review) offers a Priority Pass membership and access to Capital One Lounges

 Note that none of those cards gets you access to any American Airlines Admirals Clubs, though.